• Skip to main content

 • Sea salt

 Use the quantities as a guide only and don’t be afraid to experiment.
 To be honest, I don’t follow the recipe anymore.
-I just pick some basil leaves from the garden, add few cloves of garlic, salt, nuts, Parmesan or Pecorino cheese and some good olive oil.
+I just pick some basil leaves from the garden, add a few cloves of garlic, salt, nuts, Parmesan or Pecorino cheese and some good olive oil.
 Traditionally, pine nuts are used in basil pesto recipes, but I often substitute macadamia or cashew nuts for pine nuts.

 Basil Pesto Sauce Recipe